FHV341 Disability, Social Justice & Climate-Resilient Development

 • 180 ECTS at University level

-2. Individual assignment.
-Reflection notes based on their own experience of the module and how it has shaped their understandings of the contextual complexities of climate change and disability.
+• Individual assignment.
+Reflection notes based on their own experience of the course and how it has shaped their understandings of the contextual complexities of climate change and disability.
 Approximately 2000 words.
-Counts 40 %.
-Grading A-F
+Counts 100 %.
+Grading A-F. The assignment will be written in English.

 • Cross-cultural student working groups will be established, with students from NMBU, Exeter University and Makarere Unicersity.
-Via an in-depth case-study the groups will examine and reflect on a specific aspects of how socio-cultural-spatial contexts shape diverse perspectives of - and responses to - varied facets of disability, climate justice and climate change.
-Case examples will be presented in the first session.
-Through the course, the teachers will share both topic-relevant knowledge and methodological tools to equip the student working group to explore and reflect on one of these facets in detail.
-The results from the case-study will be presented on the last session and a final report will be written that will be part of the assesment work.
+Via an in-depth case-study the groups will examine and reflect on specific aspects of how socio-cultural-spatial contexts shape diverse perspectives of - and responses to - varied facets of disability, climate justice and climate change.
+Examples of research questions and cases will be presented in the first session.
+Through the course, the teachers will share both topic-relevant knowledge and methodological tools to equip the student working group to explore and reflect on one their chosen topic.
+The results from the case-study will be presented on the last session.

 • The teaching will be done in English.
-All lectures will be given digitally.
+Lectures will be given either hybrid or fully digitally.
 The group work will take place partly digitally and partly physically.

-• Six days of teaching (approx five hours each of the days)
+• Five days of teaching (approx six hours each of the days), through February and March

 • None